ifmcjthenknczny/hotel-reservation-file-process/README.md

 - **Task Status:** The task status can be queried via `/tasks/status/:taskId` endpoint.

 - **XLSX workbook:** Only the first sheet of the XLSX file is processed.
-Also, it stops when encounters an empty row and has to be of proper structure (the program is capable of handling different header order):
+Also, it stops when encounters an empty row and the sheet has to be of proper structure (the program is capable of handling different header order):
 ![table structure](screenshots/xlsx_structure.jpg)

 - **Validation:** Reservations are only added if file in whole pass validation.
 Invalid records are logged, and a report is generated.

-- **Batch Upsert:** Valid reservations are processed into the database in batches.
+- **Batch Upsert:** Reservations are processed into the database in batches, ensuring reduced database load.

+- **Upsert Logic:** App processes validated reservation data according to the following rules:
+  If the reservation has a status of "CANCELED" or "COMPLETED":
+    - If it exists in the database → update its status.
+    - If it does not exist in the database → do not add it.
+  Otherwise → add or update the reservation in the database.

 > *Note: If an upcoming update for existing reservation has a status of "PENDING", it will be updated as a whole.
-Otherwise, only the status will be updated.*
+Otherwise, only its status will be updated.*

 - **Error Report:** If errors are encountered during file processing, a .txt report is generated.
-This can be downloaded from the endpoint `/tasks/report/:taskId`.
+It contains row number of validation error occurence, type of error and suggestion for file improvement.
+It can be downloaded from the endpoint `/tasks/report/:taskId`.

 ## Notes